-A network load balancer uses health checks to get information about the health of resources in an attached target group.
-In response to a status request, a resource reports that it is ready to receive traffic, is in an intermediate state, or has failed.
+Health checks are used by the load balancer to get information about the health of resources in an attached target group.
+In response to a health request, resources report that they are ready to receive traffic or has failed.
 Checks are performed via TCP or HTTP at the intervals specified in the configuration.

 The following should be specified for each check: